LionelDraghi/ArchiCheck/docs/languages_concepts.md

 X may use API.Utilities
 ```

-It’s not possible, but Archicheck is not going to warn the user.
+It’s not possible, but Acc is not going to warn the user.
 Once again, this is the compiler responsibility.
 The good news is that if X try to use API.Utilities, it won’t compile.

 Similarly, limited with and private with are considered as normal with :
-for Archicheck : `limited with P;` = `limited private with P;` = `private with P;` = `with P;`
+for Acc : `limited with P;` = `limited private with P;` = `private with P;` = `with P;`

-I did not notice any pathological use of Ada package that breaks ArchiCheck behavior till now.
+I did not notice any pathological use of Ada package that breaks Acc behavior till now.

 ## 2. C